 - In the Mid-Sourcing tab, specify the mid-sourcing server connection parameters.

 - Confirm your configuration by clicking Test the connection .

-- Declare the tracking instance referenced on the mid-sourcing server:Click the link Use this platform as a platform to access the tracking servers ,Specify the name of the tracking instance and then confirm the connection with the tracking server.
+- Declare the tracking instance referenced on the mid-sourcing server:Click the link Use this platform as a proxy to access the tracking servers ,Specify the name of the tracking instance and then confirm the connection with the tracking server.